executors/executors/wording.md

     {
       static constexpr bool is_requirable = false;
       static constexpr bool is_preferable = false;

       using polymorphic_query_result_type = any; // TODO: alternatively consider void*, or simply omitting the type.

       template<class Executor>
         static constexpr decltype(auto) static_query_v
           = Executor::query(context_t());
     };

-The `context_t` property can be used only with `query`, which returns the **execution context** associated with the executor.
+The `context_t` property can be used only with `query`, which returns the execution context associated with the executor.

-An execution context is a program object that represents a specific collection of execution resources and the **execution agents** that exist within those resources.
-Execution agents are units of execution, and a 1-to-1 mapping exists between an execution agent and an invocation of a callable function object submitted via the executor.

 The value returned from `execution::query(e, context_t)`, where `e` is an executor, shall not change between calls.